raspberrypilearning/party-game/en/step_1.md

 ### Musical chairs

-In this project, The micro:bit is used to control a game of musical chairs.
+In this project, the micro:bit is used to control a game of musical chairs.

 The number of players is set to `4`, so line up `3` chairs to play the game!